zero-to-mastery/coding_challenge-31/README.md

 ##### PROJECT BRIEF

-> Bruno has put together a quick Froala mockup to demonstrate the layout and simplistic design they are looking for.
-Although Bruno did request the website be as immaculate and as impressive as his hair, the design is totally open to interpretation and modification during the first iteration of development.
+> Bruno has put together a quick Froala mockup to show the layout and simple design they are looking for.
+Although Bruno did ask the website be as immaculate and as impressive as his hair, the design is totally open to interpretations and modifications during the first iteration of development.

 [Project Repo/Instructions](https://github.com/zero-to-mastery/keiko-corp)

 #### [![ASCII ART](https://img.shields.io/badge/PYTHON%20PROJECT-ASCII%20ART-blue?style=for-the-badge&logo=Python)](https://github.com/zero-to-mastery/ascii-art)

-Welcome to this years Python challenge for Hacktoberfest, A project with beginners and aspiring developers in mind, utilizing Python to convert images into ASCII Art.
+Welcome to this year's Python challenge for Hacktoberfest, A project with beginners and aspiring developers in mind, utilizing Python to convert images into ASCII Art.

 ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable characters defined by the ASCII Standard from 1963 and ASCII compliant character sets with proprietary extended characters.

 ##### PROJECT BRIEF

 > Let's see how we can evolve the ASCII generator with our ZTM community help!!
-Maybe we want to display this on an HTML web page where users can submit images and we convert it to ASCII art?
-Maybe we want to improve how the Command Line Tool works/make it more customizeable?
+Maybe we want to display this on an HTML web page where users can send images and we convert it to ASCII art?
+Maybe we want to improve how the Command Line Tool works/make it more customizable?
 Or maybe modify the script to do many other types of art beyond ASCII.

 The options are endless and there is no wrong answer.
 This is all for fun, so try to customize the tool whichever way you think would be best and let's see what we get at the end of the month!
 Enjoy!